-The Federal Housing Administration, FHA, insures mortgages for approximately one-third of the country's home owners.
+The Federal Housing Administration, FHA, insures mortgages for first-time home buyers as well as borrowers with less-than-perfect credit.
 As an agency within the Department of Housing and Urban Development, FHA guidelines require full documentation of borrower income to qualify for a government-insured loan.
 FHA-approved lenders determine eligibility of borrowers, co-borrowers and co-signers by reviewing their income through tax returns or tax transcripts covering the past two years.
 Borrowers that have not filed their income taxes do not qualify for FHA insurance.

 Salaried, wage-earning, self-employed and commissioned borrowers qualify for FHA insurance if they can demonstrate stable and verifiable employment and income.
 Tax returns are the main vehicle for determining the borrower's income.
 Borrowers receiving retirement or Social Security benefits may also need to demonstrate that income using federal tax returns for the past two years.
 Filing income taxes is necessary for establishing income documentation for a loan, as the adjusted gross income and any related tax schedules are the basis for establishing earning trends, and ultimately the borrower's ability to repay the debt.